skrattaren/apf.rst/apf.rst

 - [p.
 383/267] "And if you want to imagine the future, imagine a boot... no, imagine a trainer, laces trailing, kicking a pebble; [...]"

-  From George Orwell's _1984_: "If you want to imagine the future, imagine a boot stamping on a human face forever".
+  From George Orwell's _1984`_": "If you want to imagine the future, imagine a boot stamping on a human face forever".
 A 'trainer' is what the British call a 'sneaker', but I should think that much was clear from context (in the paperback, 'trainer' has in fact been replaced by 'sneaker').

 - [p.
 383/268] "Slouching hopefully towards Tadfield."

-  From W. B. Yeats' poem "`The Second Coming_:
+  From W. B. Yeats' poem **The Second Coming**:

         And what rough beast, its hour come round at last Slouches toward Bethlehem to be born?